Deploy prebuilt apps

 |---|---|---|

 | NomaUBL | Standalone Java service (its own JAR + wrapper + database). | Not a Liberty plugin — its own install procedure.
-Liberty optionally links to it for unified navigation. |
+Liberty optionally links to it via a menu item. |

-| Nomasx-1 + Nomajde | Liberty plugins (Python code under plugins/nomasx1) + a full TOML config (screens.toml, menus.toml, dashboards.toml, dictionary.toml, etc.). | Delivered as a single liberty-apps wheel. pip install it on the framework host, then run liberty-apps install. |
+| Nomasx-1 + Nomajde | Liberty plugins (Python under plugins/nomasx1) + a full TOML config (screens.toml, menus.toml, dashboards.toml, dictionary.toml, etc.). | Delivered as a single liberty-apps wheel. install-apps.sh materialises it into ./apps/ and wires the docker-compose.apps.yml overlay. |

 | Nomaflow | Built into Liberty Next (the framework's scheduler + workflow engine).
-The bundled jobs that drive Nomasx-1 install and refresh ship inside the liberty-apps wheel's plugins/nomaflow/jobs.toml. | Comes with the same wheel — no separate install. |
+The bundled jobs that drive Nomasx-1 install + refresh ship inside the same wheel's plugins/nomaflow/jobs.toml. | Comes with the wheel — no separate install. |

 NomaUBL — separate Java service

 NomaUBL is not a Liberty plugin.
 It runs as its own JVM process, with its own database (Oracle or PostgreSQL), its own web UI on a separate port, its own nomaubl.sh / nomaubl.cmd wrapper.
-The integration with Liberty is at the menu level only: a Liberty operator can add a menu item that opens the NomaUBL UI in a new tab.
+The integration with Liberty is at the menu level only — a Liberty operator can add a menu item that opens the NomaUBL UI in a new tab.

 | Page | What |